 Media Services includes facilities for music and language listening, video viewing, and digital video/audio editing.

-Five viewing/listening rooms are available in Media Services (one will seat four to eight persons, the other four seat one or two persons).
+Five viewing/listening rooms are available in Media Services (room 116 will seat four to eight persons, the others four seat one or two persons).
 The rooms are equipped with VCRs, monitors, DVD players, and VGA/HDMI wall plates.
 Viewing room 132 includes a Blu-Ray player and viewing room 116 includes a multi-region VCR.
 Room use is restricted to Lawrence University students, faculty, and staff by card access.
 A weekly schedule for room use is posted on each door every Monday.
 You may sign up for only one two and one-half hour session at a time.
 Academic viewing and listening take priority over recreational use.
 To gain access to a room, you will need your University ID card.

 Language and Music Listening

 Listening Stations are available on a first-come first-served basis in Media Services.
 Equipment available at the listening stations includes turntables, cassette decks, CD players, headphones and computers.

 The Digital Conversion and Duplication Lab allows students, faculty, and staff of Lawrence University to convert and duplicate analog and digital media as allowed by copyright law.
 To use the lab, or to request assistance with a project, contact media services to make arrangements.